ejnunn/PPE-Object-Detection/instructions.md

 ## Background

 This project demonstrates the [YOLOv3 object detection](https://pjreddie.com/publications/) technology using a custom dataset of images containing safety vests and hard hats, packaged into an interactive [Streamlit](https://streamlit.io) app.
-This project was created using the [Streamlit demo-self-driving](https://github.com/streamlit/demo-self-driving) as a template.
+This project was created using the [Streamlit demo-self-driving](https://github.com/streamlit/demo-self-driving) app as a template.
 The neural network was trained using transfer learning by using pre-trained weights from [Darknet YOLOv3](https://pjreddie.com/darknet/yolo/).
 Model training was performed using [Google Colab](https://colab.research.google.com/) to take advantage of the free GPU acceleration.

 Streamlit allows this data science applicaton to be easily viewed by multiple stakeholders to visualize their model's performance without knowing how to code.